nathanRamaNoodles/Noodle-Synth/README.md

 This Arduino Library is makes an Arduino board play music in the background while running your program(Assuming your code doesn't have any delay).

+And Yes, **you can play more than one note at the same time**.
+Check out the video below for a Legend of Zelda music demostration.
+In the video, an Arduino Nano outputs two voices.
+The arduino uses a vibrating motor as a percussion instrument, and an RGB LED to add some fire to the show.
+The delay function is not used at all :)

 ## Quick Start(For First Time Explorers)
    1. Install this library by downloading the zip folder.
 Read [this Arduino Library Tutorial](https://www.arduino.cc/en/Guide/Libraries) to install the library.
    2. Open the examples folder after installing the library.